Skip to content

 How to manage metadata

-At the heart of the BeBanjo BeBanjo and Metadata products is the title catalogue.
+At the heart of the Mediagenix On-Demand Mediagenix On-Demand and Metadata products is the title catalogue.
 It is the repository of all your content available for non-linear distribution: film, series, trailers, promos, etc. Here is how the title catalogue is structured and configured, to record all the title information you will ever need: both editorial metadata (e.g. synopses, cast) and technical metadata (e.g. runtime, bitrate).

 Hierarchy of the catalogue